GSmithApps/hindent/README.md

 # Parsing Spec

-Hindent is really just a syntax wrapper around lisps.
+Hindent is really just a syntax wrapper.
-It simply allows you to use hanging indents as a way to nest parenthesis.
+It simply allows you to use indents as a way to nest parenthesis.

+It is extra handy with lisps because they use a lot of parenthesis.
+So that's why most of the examples are lisp.

 Here is how it works

 ## Pre-Parse